Fully motorized and advanced research upright microscope offering automated acquisition capabilities of multi-dimensional images

 Stratum structure improves system expandability

-Nikon's proprietary stratum structure enables simultaneous mounting of two optical paths on one microscope to support various applications.
+Nikon's proprietary stratum structure enables simultaneous mounting of two optical paths on one microscope.

 High-speed motorized accessories

-The wide array of motorized accessories including motorized excitation and emission filter wheels, can be custom-combined depending on application.
+The wide array of motorized accessories, including a motorized XY stage and motorized DSC zooming port, can be custom-combined depending on the application.

 Focusing mechanisms can be modified for the application